LucyLifschitz/Advanced_RAG_techniques/README.md

 # Advanced_RAG_techniques
-We explore some techniques that can help improve the results of document retrieval.
+We explore advanced RAG techniques such as query augmentation, cross_encoder re-ranking and embedding adaptors to improve the results of document retrieval.